macbrayne/extended-ipd/README.md

 ```

 # Reference
 [1] Delahaye, J. & Mathieu, P., 1994.
-‘Complex Strategies in the Iterated Prisoner's Dilemma’, Proceedings of the 1994 Chaos and Society conference, Hull, Canada, 1st–2nd Juli 1994. pp 283–292.
+‘Complex Strategies in the Iterated Prisoner's Dilemma’, Proceedings of the 1994 Chaos and Society conference, Hull, Canada, July the 1st–2nd 1994. pp 283–292.